 Of the many stars in Pegasus, eight are known to have planets of their own.
 In fact other than our Sun, 51 Pegasi was the first main-sequence star discovered with a planet.

-The familiar asterism known as the Great Square of Pegasus consists of the three brightest stars in the constellation of Pegasus, and Alpheratz (Alpha Andromedae), the brightest star in the constellation of Andromeda.
+The familiar asterism known as the Great Square of Pegasus consists of three of the brightest stars (Markab, Scheat, Algenib) in the Pegasus constellation, and Alpheratz (Alpha Andromedae), the brightest star in the constellation of Andromeda.
 This hot blue star has a visual magnitude of 2.07, making all the four stars which make up the Winged Horse’s body of 2nd magnitude.
 The Great Square lives up to its name, with each side around 15 degrees in length, meaning its easy to find, and a useful marker for identifying a number of other constellations.

 Pegasus was mentioned by the Ptolemy in the second century, and is one of the original 48 constellations that he wrote down in his astronomical treatise called Almagest.
 Of course it got its name from the famed winged-horse from Greek mythology, who was born after Perseus beheaded the gorgon Medusa and her blood mixed with seawater to create the fabulous creature.
 Pegasus was mortal, though, but because of its lifelong service to Perseus and Andromeda, on the last day of its life he was made into a constellation.